Machado, California

+Machado refers to three locations in Los Angeles, California, all named for the rancho-era Machado family.
+Machado is a name derived from Portuguese, meaning "hatchet", The family may have used a hatchet to mark their lands: An 1855 real estate description mentions a "cottonwood tree marked with cuts of a hatchet."

-Machado is a former settlement in Los Angeles County, California.
-It lay at an elevation of 13 feet (4 m).
+(1) Machado is a former rail stop in Los Angeles County, California.
+It laid at an elevation of 13 feet (4 m).
 Machado was a stop on the Venice–Inglewood Line just north of Alla Junction; the line, which dated to the late 19th century, was lightly used for both passengers and freight.
 Machado still appeared on USGS maps as of 1934.

-Machado is a name derived from Portuguese meaning "hatchet", but the stop was probably named for the Machado family of the Rancho era.
-Circa 1878 an application was made to the Post Office Department for a new post office station to be called Machado, located northwest quarter section 12 township 2W range 15 west, half a mile north of Ballona Creek and one mile west of La Ballona station.
+(2) Machado post office was organized circa 1878 when an application was made to the Post Office Department.
+The new Machado post office station was located northwest quarter section 12 township 2W range 15 west, half a mile north of Ballona Creek and one mile west of La Ballona station.

+(3) Machado Lake was a 19th century name for Bixby Slough, now Harbor Regional Park lake.